sudiptob2/sudiptob2/README.md

 </p>

-MSc in Computer Science at the **University of Western Ontario**.
-My journey into the world of open-source software began in late 2022, and I quickly fell in love with it, prompting me to consistently contribute to open-source projects ever since ❤️ I mostly contribute in Kubernetes, Infra, Observability, Cloud, and DevOps-related tools and software.
+I mostly contribute to Kubernetes, Infra, Observability, Cloud, and DevOps-related tools and software in the CNCF landscape.

 ### OPENSOURCE EXPERIENCES